 ANTHONY JASWINSKI – 1997 FELLOW

-Anthony wrote The Shallows, Satanic, Vanishing on 7th Street and Kristi.
+Anthony wrote The Shallows, Satanic, Vanishing on 7th Street, and Kristi.
 He also wrote and directed Killing Time.
 He wrote the TV Movie Backwoods and authored the novel Rocketship Nation.
+Anthony is the creator of Lifetime’s A Midsummer’s Nightmare.

 JODI ANN JOHNSON – 1993 FELLOW